ASA Northwest Region 15

 From this beginning, the ASA has become one of the nation's largest and fastest growing sports organizations and now sanctions competition in every state through a network of 87 local associations.
 The ASA has grown from a few hundred teams in the early days to over 250,000 teams today, representing a membership of more than four million.

-Attend the regional umpire clinic in Spokane, WA March 7-9.
+Attend the regional umpire clinic in Hillsboro, OR March 6-8.

 Download the flyer